codyallen1221/bookbot/README.md

 In this screenshot, I have uploaded the book Moby Dick transcript as a .txt file, authored by the great and powerful Herman Melville.
 When python3 main.py <path_to_book> is entered here is the result:
 ![BookBot Screenshot](assets/bookbot_github.png)

-## Features
-Abilites to count letters and words in a document
-***Front end UI coming soon.

 ## Technologies
 Python